Idempotent Receiver

 The pattern introduces overhead.
 Processed message IDs must be stored.
 Storage grows over time and may require cleanup or partitioning strategies.
 Each side-effecting consumer must be written carefully.

 The complexity does not live in one place.
 It spreads across every consumer that performs irreversible actions.
+Yet the alternative is fragile behaviour that depends on the hope that duplicates never occur.
+In distributed systems, hope is not a strategy.

 Where It Fits

 The Idempotent Receiver pattern is essential in any system that relies on at-least-once delivery semantics and performs side effects that cannot safely repeat.
+Payment processing, notification systems, inventory updates, provisioning workflows, and event-driven microservices all benefit from it.

 In contrast, purely functional transformations or systems that can tolerate duplicate processing without consequence may not need explicit tracking.

 The key question is simple: what happens if this message runs twice?
+If the answer is “nothing bad,” you are safe.
+If the answer makes you uneasy, idempotency is required.